Skip to content

 Memory 32 GB / 3200 MHz (0.3 ns)

-OS Ubuntu 22.04.5 LTS
+Operating System Ubuntu 22.04.5 LTS

 2. Benchmark Test Package

-Download Benchmark.zip, and import it into DataFlux Func
+Download Benchmark.zip and import it into DataFlux Func.

-The Benchmark test package contains the following contents:
+The Benchmark test package contains the following:

 Content Description